stupakdm/binarypackages/README.md

 - To compile programm you need to
   - Change rules for file execute.sh with a command: chmod +x ./execute.sh
   - Enter command: ./execute.sh {argv1} {argv2}
-  It will compile main.cpp and uses argv1 and argv2 as branches.
-Programm will download binary packages from this branches.
+- It will compile main.cpp and uses argv1 and argv2 as branches.
-  Example: ./execute p10 p9
+- Programm will download binary packages from this branches.
-  - Example: python3 main.py p10 p9
+- Example: ./execute p10 p9

   Programm prints a result in a files
   - packages11_result.txt - first task.